shrinedogg/biggs.dog/README.md

 | `worker-03`  | worker        | Intel Core i7-1360P (Raptor Lake-P, 16T)    | 32 GB  | Intel Iris Xe Graphics iGPU (`8086:a7a0`)                                    |
 | `worker-04`  | worker        | Intel Core Ultra 5 125H (Meteor Lake, 18T)  | 32 GB  | Intel Arc Graphics iGPU (`8086:7d55`)                                        |

-> **GPU notes:** The Intel iGPUs are exposed to workloads via the Intel GPU device plugin for media transcoding. `nv-01`'s RTX 5090 is time-sliced into 4 `nvidia.com/gpu` replicas shared between the [Dreamcast game-streaming stack](#-dreamcast-game-streaming-stack) and the in-cluster LLM (vLLM/kagent, see [AI & Agents](#-ai--agents)).
+> **GPU notes:** The Intel iGPUs are exposed to workloads via the Intel GPU device plugin for media transcoding. `nv-01`'s RTX 5090 is time-sliced into 4 `nvidia.com/gpu` replicas. vLLM (the in-cluster LLM, see [AI & Agents](#-ai--agents)) and the [Dreamcast game-streaming stack](#-dreamcast-game-streaming-stack) can't coexist on the 32 GB card (vLLM alone pins ~31 GB), so a `gpu-arbiter` scales vLLM to 0 for the duration of any gaming session and restores it after; the time-slices then serve the session's Wolf sidecar + game container plus an always-on GPU-tuning DaemonSet.
 The AMD integrated graphics on the two AMD nodes are present but unused (nodes run headless).

 ## 🔧 Core Components